open-telemetry/opentelemetry-android/auto-instrumentation/httpurlconnection/README.md

 - Any exceptions thrown are recorded and spans are ended.
 - If the getInputStream()/getErrorStream() APIs are used, the span is ended right after calling the API (as these are usually the last APIs to be called).

-If getInputStream()/getErrorStream() APIs are not called, spans are ended by a periodically running thread that looks for any idle connections (read from previously but idle for >10s).
+If the getInputStream()/getErrorStream() APIs are not called, spans won't be ended and reported.
+You can do the recommended configuration defined below to schedule a periodically running thread that looks for any idle connections (read from previously but idle for >10s) and ends any open spans on them.

 ### Add these dependencies to your project